 I told him GFM could be modernized into a reliable method, one that might be used by anyone wanting to arouse Kundalini.
 He said a reliable, repeatable method was of capital importance.
 A means of permanently arousing Kundalini would attract serious research.

 Gopi Krishna was the first person I met who didn't discuss Kundalini in generalities.
 He stuck to practicalities.
-Does this mean there was some missing in his understanding of the spiritual consequences of Kundalini?
+Does this mean there was something missing in his understanding of the spiritual aspects of Kundalini?
 No, it means that something's been wrong with the general approach to this phenomenon, namely that it is the special province of the religio-spiritual complex.
-Gopi Krishna made me understand that Kundalini was a scientific phenomenon, and that was as much of a revelation as my awakening.
+Gopi Krishna made me understand that Kundalini was a scientific phenomenon, bilogical in nature, and that was as much of a revelation as my awakening.
+It put my experience in perspective.
 After talking with him, I realized that Kundalini is not triggered by any exercise of religious fervor or devotion; it is as much a part of nature as sexual reproduction.
 It is science.
 And the meditation techniques used to activate are individual scientific experiments.

 "Although some aspects of the ancient discipline of Yoga are currently familiar in the West, the real nature and purpose of' this science of the soul is still widely misunderstood.
 In the East, where the discipline was born and reached its peak many centuries ago, much of the knowledge gained has since been lost.